mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Retrotech: Retrotech: A higher TL society may produce a lower rated TL system for a reduced cost and weight.
-Any system may be built at any TL below the society’s current level (but not below the optimum TL for the model).
+Any system may be built at any TL below the society's current level (but not below the optimum TL for the model).
 Each reduced level halves the cost and weight of the basic model.